 Christchurch gains real time information for bus network

-Customers will enjoy accurate, real-time arrival information, with data and technology that can integrate with other systems and evolve over time as the Metro network grows, technology advances and customer expectations increase.
+The introduction of real time information provides Metro customers new technology using cellular based satellite-fed data.
+Customers will enjoy accurate, real-time arrival information, with data and technology that can integrate with other systems and evolve over time as the Metro network grows, and technology advances.

 It replaces the current, radio-based system which has suffered from black spots in many areas, where the radio-frequency data could not be relied upon.